thisisjofrank/game-tutorial-stage-4-starter/README.md

 1. Visit [neon.tech](https://neon.tech/) and sign up for an account
 2. Create a new project and name it "dino-runner"
-3. Copy the connection string from your dashboard, this will be used in your `.env` file
+3. Copy the connection string from your dashboard.
+This will be used in your `.env` file

 ## Environment configuration